-The method further includes the step of transmitting the device and retrieving the associated information by scanning a symbology printed with the captured digital image.
+The method further includes the step of transmitting the ers and on the Global Computer Network, e.g., the Internet.
+55 digital image file and associated information to a computing device and retrieving the associated information by scanning a symbology printed with the captured digital image.